mrcaptainmcgee/LifeAdmin/README.md

 A personal life administration system with embedded AI.
 Manages finances, goals, meals, and calendar events through a skill-based, LLM-agnostic architecture built on organised, legible data.
 LifeAdmin runs entirely within a single folder on a dedicated always-on machine.
 An LLM interacts with the system by reading and writing files directly — via Claude Desktop with filesystem MCP — through a structured folder architecture.
 Outputs sync to OneDrive for mobile access.

 > Note: `memory.db`, Excel output files, the Backup folder, and the Document Library are excluded from this repository as they contain personal data.
 The full SQLite schema is documented below.
-Finance tables are omitted as the finance schema is currently under active development.
+Finance tables in the schema, bug_log skill and finance_update skill are ommitted as they are currently under active development.

 ## Architecture